Matthiasclee/RBText/readme.md

 # RBText
-#### RBText is a gem that allows you to print formatted text, and move the cursor easily.
+#### RBText is a gem that allows you to format, color, and manipulate terminal output.

 ## Installation
 Get it from RubyGems: